Our biggest event of the year is October 7—Prairie Harvest Fest!

 There are currently over 30 acres of open space spread across seven unique parks within Painted Prairie’s first phase of development.
 The park system features natural playscapes, as well as whimsical playgrounds created by Beanstalk Builders.
 The largest of the parks, High Prairie Park features 22 acres, four distinct playgrounds, BBQs and Pavilions available for rent, as well as picnic tables, ski chairs, and more!

-Learn more about High Prairie Park and the eight other pocket parks.
+Learn more about High Prairie Park and the nine other pocket parks.

 Residents and visitors may reserve parks, pavilions, and other amenities by contacting the Metro District at [email protected].
 If you're a resident, you can also visit our Resident Resources page to login to your HOA account and access more information.

 In honor of the history of the prairie it is built upon, Painted Prairie’s Community Gardens offer residents dedicated garden plots to grow their own food.
 Currently, there are four Community Gardens—Indian Paintbrush in High Prairie Park, Columbine Gardens in Lilac Park, Primrose Garden, and Sunflower Garden —with more on the way.
 You can contact the PPOA Management company to learn more ([email protected]).